ava-labs/core-extension/README.md

 ### Chrome Dev

 - Go to chrome://extensions/ and enable Developer mode.
-- At the top left of the above url click `Load unpacked` and select the extension folder.
+- At the top left of the above url click `Load unpacked` and select dist folder.

 ### Firefox Dev